Brazos Valley Allergy & Asthma Clinics

 Immunotherapy or hyposensitization are alternative names for desensitization.
 The risks of another severe allergic reaction from insect stings can be reduced from 60% to about 5% when you receive immunotherapy.

-Sublingual immunotherapy (SLIT) tablet is a self-administered alternative to subcutaneous immunotherapy that offers the benefits of AIT without the inconvenience or expense of frequent office visits or injections.
-Primary care clinicians may also use SLIT tablets.
+Sublingual immunotherapy (SLIT) tablet is a self-administered alternative to subcutaneous immunotherapy that offers the benefits of immunotherapy without the inconvenience or expense of frequent office visits or injections.
+Primary care clinicians may also prescribe the use of SLIT tablets.

 By giving small doses of what a person is allergic to, immunotherapy is able to treat the cause of allergies and reduce allergic symptoms.
 It is safe for both children and adults.
 Patients can take the drops in the comfort of their own homes, instead of going to the doctor every week.